PhoenixBureau/MagnusMotive/website/index.rst

 (I'm mostly concerned with the first three, but there's no reason your music synth should be buggy.)

-Basic recipe for correct, minimal code: LoF to describe hardware, Joy to orchestrate it, HOS to develop Joy, and Prolog to write new machine code.
+Basic recipe for correct, minimal code:

+- LoF to describe hardware
+- Joy to orchestrate it
+- HOS to develop Joy
+- and Prolog to write new machine code.

 LoF Circuits